U. New Mexico-Albuquerque Summer Program in Italy

 Writing Italian Food — Summer 2018

-University of New Mexico Prof. Teresa Cutler-Broyles will be teaching a course in Italy again, a course called “Writing Italian Food.”
+University of New Mexico Prof. Teresa Cutler-Broyles will be teaching her exciting course, “Writing Italian Food“, for the fifth consecutive year in Perugia, Italy.
 The class will be taught in English, so no Italian language proficiency is required.
-The classes are held in Perugia, in central Italy, at the Umbra Institute.
-Class is twice a week with several field trips to nearby cities, with no classes on Friday.
+Classes are held twice a week at the Umbra Institute, with several field trips to nearby restaurants, wineries, and towns.
 The Summer Session runs from the last week in May to the end of June.
+Come join us!

 A Big University Town in a Small Italian City.
-High Point students will take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy, to complete courses that count towards their majors, all while studying abroad and living in the real Italy.
-While the courses will be engaging, students will also have ample time on the weekend to travel elsewhere in Europe because no classes are held on Fridays.
-Thus, students have a three-day weekend..
+UNM students will take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy, to complete courses that count towards their majors, all while studying abroad and living in the real Italy.
+When not in class, students have the opportunity to travel, through Italy and to other cities in Europe, during their three-day weekends.
 Students can either 1) take just this class, or 2) take another course from the elective courses (all in English) offered at Umbra.
 See a list of standard summer courses here: Summer 2018 course offerings.

 Student Life.
 Each summer the Umbra Institute hosts between 80 and 100 American and Italian college students from colleges and universities across the U.S. and in Perugia.
 Housing is provided for all students in shared apartments within a 5-minute walk of the Institute.
 Apartments are furnished with full kitchens and have WiFi access.
 Check out some of the student activities offered at Umbra.